Jar seal, Fjord seal, Netsik, Nattiq, Ringed seal

 starts withRinged seals are the smallest of the pinnipeds.
 The color of their coat is variable, but it is usually dark gray on the upperparts, while being light gray to silver underneath.
 Dark gray spots are ringed by silver or light grayish-white circles, which are clearer on the sides and back and often so close together that they fuse.
 A Ringed seal is plump with a small, round head and a thick, short neck.
 Its broad, blunt snout and large, forward-facing, close-set eyes give it an appearance that is almost cat-like.
 The front flippers are relatively small, with slightly pointed claws of more than one inch in thickness, used for maintaining breathing holes in thick ice.
 Their whiskers are beaded and light-colored.
 Males are usually slightly larger than females.

-Ringed seals inhabit the Arctic Ocean, the Bering Sea and the Okhotsk Sea as far to the south as Japan's northern coast in the Pacific, and the North Atlantic coastal parts of Scandinavia and Greenland and as far to the south as Newfoundland, including two freshwater subspecies which live in northern Europe.
+Ringed seals inhabit the Arctic Ocean, the Bering Sea, and the Okhotsk Sea as far to the south as Japan's northern coast in the Pacific, and the North Atlantic coastal parts of Scandinavia and Greenland and as far to the south as Newfoundland, including two freshwater subspecies which live in northern Europe.
 Ringed seals do not come to shore through much of their range.
 Instead, they live in Arctic waters and are typically found where there is pack ice and ice floes.
-Further south and in Lake Ladoga and Lake Saimaa these seals rest on rocks, offshore reefs and island shores when ice is absent.
+Further south and in Lake Ladoga and Lake Saimaa these seals rest on rocks, offshore reefs, and island shores when ice is absent.

 Climate change is the greatest threat to Ringed seals.
 Being dependent upon an ice habitat, both ice and snow need to be stable enough in the spring to allow females to raise the pups in their lairs.
-But as Arctic ice is continuing to melt every year and the ice breaks up sooner, mothers may increasingly become separated from their pups prematurely, which increases the risk of predation and exposure.
+But as Arctic ice continues to melt every year and the ice breaks up sooner, mothers may increasingly become separated from their pups prematurely, which increases the risk of predation and exposure.
 Furthermore, warm spring temperatures and spring rains can also cause the collapse of the roofs of lairs, with similar results.
 Other threats to these seals are pollution, disturbance, and getting tangled in fishing nets.